 Where practices adopt online appointment technology, they should continue to advise patients to phone the practice directly for urgent and non-routine appointments.

 The RACGP re-iterates that an online appointment system does not replace the role of the medical receptionist in ensuring that the practice ‘has a flexible system for determining the order in which patients are seen, to accommodate patients' needs for urgent care, non urgent care, complex care, planned chronic disease management, preventive healthcare and longer consultations’.

 If the practice chooses to set up an online form through the practice’s website, the practice should ensure that the website is secure to minimise the risk of hacking and potential privacy breaches.
-Please refer to the RACGP Computer and information security standards 2nd edition for information on practice website safety and security.
+Please refer to the RACGP Information Security in general practice resource for information on practice website safety and security.